intersystems-community/perftools-io-test-suite/README.md

 ### Purpose

-This pair of tools (RanRead and RanWrite) is used to generate random read and write events within a database (or pair of databases) to test Input/Output operations per second (IOPS).
+This set of tools (RanRead, RanWrite, and the combined RanIO) is used to generate random read and write events within a database (or pair of databases) to test Input/Output operations per second (IOPS).
 They can be used either in conjunction or separately to test IO hardware capacity, validate target IOPS, and ensure acceptable disk response times are sustained.
 Results gathered from the IO tests will vary from configuration to configuration based on the IO sub-system.
 Before running these tests ensure corresponding operating system and storage level monitoring are configured to capture IO performance metrics for later analysis.
 The suggested method is by running the System Performance tool that comes bundled within IRIS.
 Please note that this is an update to a previous release, which can be found [here](https://community.intersystems.com/post/random-read-io-storage-performance-tool).

 <!--break-->

 ### Installation

-Download the **PerfTools.RanRead.xml** and **PerfTools.RanWrite.xml** tools from GitHub [here](https://github.com/intersystems-community/perftools-io-test-suite).
+Download the **PerfTools.RanRead.xml**, **PerfTools.RanWrite.xml**, and **PerfTools.RanIO.xml** tools from GitHub [here](https://github.com/intersystems-community/perftools-io-test-suite).

 Import tools into USER namespace.

 <pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do $system.OBJ.Load("/tmp/PerfTools.RanRead.xml","ckf")</pre>
 <pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do $system.OBJ.Load("/tmp/PerfTools.RanWrite.xml","ckf")</pre>
+<pre style="border: 1px solid rgb(204, 204, 204); padding: 5px 10px; background: rgb(238, 238, 238);">USER> do $system.OBJ.Load("/tmp/PerfTools.RanIO.xml","ckf")</pre>

 Run the Help method to see all entry points.
 All commands are run in USER.